jarped/wxs.threejs/README.md

 - The image size is preserved width parameters WIDTH and HEIGHT which preserve the initial image quality on large screens.
 These parameters are indirectly used to compute the dimensions of the height model.

 - The Vertical center of the height model is adjusted to (min + max) / 2.
 If the map covers an area of high altitudes (i.e. Galdhøpiggen) above sea level, a tipping of the model will cause the map to disappear over the screen top without this adjustment.
-On a computer you can move the model down width a right-click-drag, but not on a mobile device.
+On a computer you can move the model down with a right-click-drag, but not on a mobile device.

 - Uses the concept of "pixels per vertex" to define the resolution of the height model in the image.
 Explicit configuration of height model dimensions (demWidth, demHeight) are not used.